-Prior to the commencement of operations in areas as shown on the plans or defined in the special provisions, the Contractor shall supply, install and maintain temporary livestock guards in accordance with the applicable drawings.
+Prior to the commencement of operations in areas as shown on the Drawings or defined in the Special Provisions, the Contractor shall supply, install and maintain temporary livestock guards in accordance with the applicable Drawings.
 Upon completion of operations in these areas the Contractor shall remove the livestock guards and restore the areas to the satisfaction of the Consultant.